 Interested students will be required to verify previous college coursework completed with an average of "C+" or above, or take a reading assessment test.
 Select programs require submission of PA Criminal History Report Information, a completed physical form and/or proof of valid health insurance.

 Additionally, prospective students may apply for financial aid.

-Medical Assisting *
+Medical Assistant *

 This program prepares students to function in a variety of entry-level capacities in hospitals, clinics, and doctors' offices.
 Students will develop skills in medical terminology, computerized medical office procedures, medical office procedures and other front office duties.
 In addition, students will learn back office skills including administering injections and immunizations, dispensing medications, drawing blood, performing EKGs and CPR.
 Students complete a 150-hour internship.
-This program is 675 hours and has a tuition cost of $7,715.

 Nurse Aide *